Insider describes Gaddafi son's escape from town

 He said saw Saif frequently until he escaped from Bani Walid, and attended many meetings with him.

-"We we were not friends but we knew each other.
+"We were not friends but we knew each other.
 We had a professional relationship," said Senussi, who was clad in military fatigues.
-"We did not really listen carefully to what he said towards the end.
+"We did not really listen carefully to what he said toward the end.
 We were too busy fighting."

 He added that Moussa Ibrahim -- the face of Gaddafi's regime and his chief spokesman -- had also been there until recently but managed to escape separately days before it fell.